Pilot-8055/Fuel-Master/README.md

 Getting started is simple:

-1. Copy the full Fuel Master script.
+1. Copy the full Bookmarklet script.
 2. Create a new bookmark in your browser.
 3. Paste the script into the **URL** field of that bookmark.
 4. Open [GeoFS](https://geo-fs.com) in your browser.